amogh09/amogh09.github.io/pure-functions-and-monads.md

 Current avg: 1.0
 ```

-We will use <code>State [Int]</code> monad to store the current state of integers collected.
-So, our app will run in <code>App [Int] IO String</code> monadic context.
+We will use `State [Int]` monad to store the current state of integers collected.
+So, our app will run in `App [Int] IO String` monadic context.
 Let's declare a type alias for this type for convenience.

 ```"haskell
 type MyApp = App [Int] IO String
 ```

-To run our <code>App s m e</code> monad, we will need to unwrap and run all its transformers one by one.
+To run our `App s m e` monad, we will need to unwrap and run all its transformers one by one.

 ```haskell
 -- app.hs